cbh123/replicate-elixir/README.md

 # Replicate

-The official Elixir client for <a href="https://replicate.com">Replicate</a>.
+The official Elixir client for [Replicate](https://replicate.com).
 It lets you run models from your Elixir code, and everything else you can do with Replicate's HTTP API.

 ## Installation